Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Rooms of Weeping.md

 The ten statues that line this corridor depict ancient heroes.
 In actuality, the faces of the statues are stoic and expressionless, but whenever the lightning flashes, their expressions change to utter horror until the hall goes dark again.

-The statues are imbued with the spirits of Strahd's ancestors, all of which grieve over the termination of their bloodline.
+The statues are imbued with the spirits of [[Strahd]]'s ancestors, all of which grieve over the termination of their bloodline.
 Each spirit will answer one question
 if addressed directly.
 The spirits' answers are always short and vague, and. there is a 20 percent chance that a spirit's answer is wrong. ··· · ,. ·

 The stairs at the west end. of the hall descend 40 feet to area K33.
 An opeii �tchWay·to the east reveals a tower landing beyqnd (pai:�:ofarea K20).